Differentiable Clustering with Perturbed Spanning Forests: Experiments

 \subsection{Semi-supervised learning}

 We show that our method is particularly useful in settings where labelled examples are scarce, even in the particularly challenging case of having no labelled examples for some classes.
-To this end, we conduct a series of experiments on the MNIST dataset \citep{lecun2010mnist} where we independently vary both the total number of labelled examples $n_\ell = \{100, 250, 500, 1000, 2500, 5000\}$ as well as the number of withheld classes for which no labelled examples are present in the training set $k_w = \{0, 3, 6\}$.
+To this end, we conduct a series of experiments on the MNIST \citep{lecun2010mnist} and Cifar-10 \citep{krizhevsky2009learning} datasets, where we independently vary both the total number of labelled examples $n_\ell$, as well as the number of withheld classes for which no labelled examples are present in the training set $k_w \in \{0, 3, 6\}$.
+For MNIST we consider data sets with $n_\ell \in \{100, 250, 500, 1000, 2000, 5000\}$ labelled examples, and for Cifar-10 we consider $n_\ell \in \{1000, 2500, 5000, 7500, {10,000}\}$.

-We train the same embedding model $\Phi_w$ as above (CNN LeNet-5), using our partial Fenchel-Young loss with batches of size 64.
+We train the same embedding models using our partial Fenchel-Young loss with batches of size 64.
 We use $\varepsilon=0.1$ and $B = 100$ for the estimated loss gradients, and optimize weights using Adam \citep{kingma15adam}.

-The two metrics reported in Figure~\ref{fig:semi_supervised}, both on a test set are clustering error (evaluated on mini-batches of the same size) and classification error, evaluated by training an additional linear layer (freezing our CNN) on hold-out data with all the classes present.
-We compare both metrics to the performance of a baseline model composed of an identical CNN, with an additional linear head, trained on the same data using the cross-entropy loss.
-The exact details of the experiments are given in the Appendix.
+In left column of Figure \ref{fig:semi-supervised-exps}, we report the test clustering error (evaluated on mini-batches of the same size), for each of the models, and data sets, corresponding to the choice of $n_\ell$ and $k_w$.
+We compare the performance of each model to a baseline, consisting of the exact same architecture (plus a linear head mapping the embedding to logits), trained to minimize the cross entropy loss.

+In addition, we evaluate all models on a down-stream (transfer-learning) classification task, by learning a linear probe on top of the frozen model, trained on hold-out data with all classes present.
+The results are depicted in the right hand column of Figure \ref{fig:semi-supervised-exps}.
+Further information regarding the experimental details can be found in the Appendix.

 We observe that learning through clustering allows to find a representation where class semantics are easily recoverable from the local topology.
-Strikingly, our proposed approach achieves a lower clustering error in the most challenging setting ($n_\ell = 100$ labelled examples and $k_w=6$ withheld classes) than the classification-based baseline in the most lenient setting ($n_\ell = 5000$ labelled examples and all classes observed).
-Most importantly, this advantage is not limited to clustering metrics: learning through clustering also leads to a lower classification error for all conditions under study, with the gap being most pronounced when few labelled examples are available.
+On Cifar-10, our proposed approach strikingly achieves a lower clustering error in the most challenging setting ($n_\ell = 1000$ labelled examples and $k_w=6$ withheld classes) than the classification-based baseline in the most lenient setting ($n_\ell = 10,000$ labelled examples all classes observed).
+Importantly, this advantage is not limited to clustering metrics: learning through clustering can also lead to lower down-stream classification error, with the gap being most pronounced when few labelled examples are available.